Memorable Manitobans: Israel Harold “Izzy” Asper (1932-2003)

 Asper was well-known as a philantrophist, donating over $100 million to a wide variety of Jewish and other charitable causes, through the Asper Foundation and the Canwest Global Charitable Foundation.
 He helped to found the Asper Jewish Community Campus, which bears his name.
 He worked towards the foundation of a Canadian Museum of Human Rights in Winnipeg.

 He was a life-long staunch Zionist, frequently and publicly defending Israel and criticizing organizations, including the CBC, for what he felt were anti-Zionist leanings.
 In honour of his philanthropy and public advocacy, the Hebrew University of Jerusalem gave Asper an honorary doctorate in 1999, and the University of Manitoba awarded him one in 1998.
 He was inducted into the Order of Canada (1995), Winnipeg Citizens Hall of Fame (1999), and Order of Manitoba (2000).
 He received the Queen Elizabeth II Golden Jubilee Medal (2002).
+He was inducted posthumously into the Manitoba Business Hall of Fame (2013).

 With wife Babs Asper, he had three children: Leonard Asper, Gail Asper, and David Asper.